Feb 06, 2020

 Brick by Brick: Building Hope and Opportunity for Women Survivors Everywhere

-Join the Council to hear about the stories of valiant women from around the world.
-Author Karen Sherman will talk about her thirty-year career working to advance women in conflict-affected countries and those in transition, and what she has learned that can make a fundamental difference in the lives of women and girls everywhere.
+Author Karen Sherman spoke about her thirty-year career working to advance women in conflict-affected countries and those in transition, and what she has learned that can make a fundamental difference in the lives of women and girls everywhere.

 About the Event